-As caregivers and parents, it is important that we remind ourselves, that while a child’s problems may seem minor to us, they can be overwhelming to them.
-Your first warning signs will probably be changes in behaviour that may suggest a troubled and unhappy state of mind.
+As caregivers and parents, it is important that we know how to understand children dealing with depression.
+We need to remind ourselves, that while a child’s problems may seem minor to us, they can be overwhelming to them.
+Children dealing with depression, your first warning signs will probably be changes in behaviour that may suggest a troubled and unhappy state of mind.
 These low moods may be visible in the expression of music, art and letters.
 One may also witness these symptoms as school truancy, antisocial behaviour, isolation, school failure, substance abuse and eating disorders.

 If a student becomes depressed, he/she is unlikely to talk about it.
 Very likely, a depressed child will think that no one else feels the same way and that no one will understand their problems.
 Often a depressed child will feel that they are disliked.